 The consequences of a fall, as evident from these statistics, encompass physical, mental, and emotional costs for all parties involved.
 Consequently, the most effective approach to mitigating the impact of falls is by preventing them altogether.
 Older individuals, who are particularly vulnerable to injurious falls, often contend with various health conditions that can contribute to balance issues or dizziness.

-These include but are not limited to orthopedic abnormalities, medication side effects, deconditioning, vestibular disorders, and visual abnormalities.
-Many of these comorbid health conditions can be difficult or impossible to treat.
-One may also have lingering symptoms that result in dizziness or imbalance even if the health comorbidity is treated correctly.
+These health comorbidities include but are not limited to orthopedic abnormalities, side effects of medications, deconditioning, vestibular disorders, and visual impairments.
+Addressing and managing these conditions can be challenging or even infeasible in some cases.
+Furthermore, even with successful treatment of the underlying health condition, individuals may experience lingering symptoms that result in dizziness or imbalance.

 Falls related to the use of multifocal lenses